daneb/my_lifes_playbook/README.md

 # My Life's Playbook
+### Look you are not likely to agree with everything here.
+Some is so brief is might spark controversy or some just not your point of view.
+I'm not selling this, I'm just sharing and collecting lessons learned for myself.

 # A. Being A Christian

+### Apologetics
+>15 But sanctify the Lord God in your hearts: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear:
+>16 Having a good conscience; that, whereas they speak evil of you, as of evildoers, they may be ashamed that falsely accuse your good conversation in Christ.

+1. Is about bridging the gap between head and heart.
+Often times the questioner is left unaddressed.
+2. We assume the conversation is largely intellectual.
+3. We hinder the Holy Spirit by only responding using our own reason.

+The first ground is the apologist himself.

 # B. Being A Husband

+### Love
+1. Love is ever fleeting.
+And a husband needs to daily fan the flame of romance.
+2. Everyday should be sought to winning the heart and imagination of his space.
+This is not a tireless effort from a realm of insecurity, but rather of confidence and surity and longetivity in a happy marriage.

+### The Domain
+1. The husband is king.
+But that doesn't discount the queen - her domain is the household.
+Be wary about interfering areas of expertise that God has called each of you too.
+Know your roles.

 ### Being Present
 As a man it is easy to get caught up in one's own pursuits.
 In conquering, in building and in defining the future.
 However these pursuits can overwhelm the pre-frontal cortex making the husband non-present.
 Non-present in conversation, non-present in being a husband and non-present in being a father.